-Quality of Textbooks 2019-20 School Yea - Criteria Yes/No Are the textbooks adopted from the most recent state-approved governing-board-approved list? d or local Yes Are the textbooks consistent with the content and cycles of the frameworks adopted by the State Board of Education? curriculum Yes Do all students, including English learners, have access to their cand instructional materials to use in class and to take home? own textbooks Yes
+Quality of Textbooks 2020 2020-21 School Year Criteria Yes/No Are the textbooks adopted from the most recent state-approved or local governing-board-approved list?
+Yes Are the textbooks consistent with the content and cycles of the curriculum frameworks adopted by the State Board of Education?
+Yes Do all students, including English learners, have access to their own textbooks and instructional materials to use in class and to take home?
+Yes